milosgajdos/servpeek/README.md

 TOD:
 - A LOT more resources
 - Better logging and error statements
-- redisgn if possible :-)
+- redesign if possible :-)